PyRepair/maniple/training-data/summarize-experiment-v2/luigi/28/prompt_response_response_1.md

                 return False
 ```

-Now the function will compare the table names in a case-insensitive manner with the output from Hive, resolving the issue of false positives or false negatives.

-The corrected function satisfies the expected input/output variable information provided and will pass the failing test cases.
-This fix also addresses the GitHub issue related to making `table_exists` case insensitive.
+This corrected code should address the case sensitivity issue and produce the expected output for the failing test cases.
+It also aligns with the suggested solution in the GitHub issue to make the `table_exists` function case insensitive.

-This change fixes the case insensitivity issue when checking for existing tables in Hive.
+Overall, this fix should resolve the bug and ensure that the function behaves as expected for all test cases.